Nephew (band): Early days and Swimming Time (1996–2004)

-USADSB and Breakthrough (2004-2006)
+USADSB and breakthrough (2004–2006)

 Nephew's second studio album, named USADSB, was released 30 June 2004.
 The name comes from the abbreviation for the United States of America, and the abbreviation for the Danske Statsbaner.
-USADSB sold far more copies than Swimming Time, and was certified double platinum in Denmark and spawned six hit singles.
+USADSB sold far more copies than Swimming Time, and was certified double platinum in Denmark and spawned four singles.
 It peaked at #1 and held that position for 7 weeks.
 It was very well received and is seen as their "breakthrough" album in Denmark and elsewhere.
 While the success of the album was propelled by Simon Kvamm's participation in the Danish satire show Drengene Fra Angora, the album's first single Movie Klip became a radio hit in December 2003 well before the premiere of the show.
 One of the other singles from USADSB, "En Wannabe Darth Vader", topped the Danish singles chart.
 Aside from Denmark, USADSB has been released in Japan, Germany, and Norway.

 In 2005, René Munk Thalund officially joined Nephew as keyboardist after having toured with the band since April 2004.
 He had previously been in the electronic trio Shanks.dk with Nephew's producer, Carsten Heller, and Jesper Birk.
 With the addition of Thalund, Nephew proceeded to make the song "Byens Hotel" for Værsgo 2, the 2005 Danish tribute album to Kim Larsen's 1973 album Værsgo.
 Sometime in 2005, a mix of Nephew's "Movie Klip" and Depeche Mode's "Personal Jesus" appeared.
 It was later revealed that the mix was made by René Munk Thalund.